-NCSL urges the federal government to improve its coordination and cooperation with state programs and by providing adequate federal financing.
+NCSL urges the federal government to improve its coordination and cooperation with state programs.

-NCSL urges more funding for federal export programs such as the U.S. Commercial Service (USCS) of the Department of Commerce, which would permit it to properly staff overseas posts and reopen vital offices that have been closed in recent years.
+NCSL urges continued funding for federal export programs such as the U.S. Commercial Service (USCS) of the Department of Commerce, which would permit it to properly staff overseas posts.
 Funding for the Export-Import Bank's direct and guaranteed loan programs should also be maintained, and NCSL particularly supports a constant level of funding for the Bank's City/State Program.